 For our purposes the genes we're interested in can be divided into the following groups:

-Different terms are sometimes used for the same genetic colors, depending on breed and sometimes country too.
+Different terms are sometimes used for the same genetic colours, depending on breed and sometimes country too.
 This can really confuse matters.
 E.g. a cat that is genetically 'black' (B- D- o/oo aa) is also known as:

-- Sable in Burmese
+- Brown in Burmese

 - Seal in Siamese

 In this article we are going to stick to the 'genetic' colour descriptions.

 This is quite a complex topic but its understanding is fundamental to understanding the basic colour genetics of the cat.
 Many of the other genes are simple recessives that have easy-to-understand effects.

 Melanin is the substance or pigment that gives a cat's hair its colour.
 There are two distinct types of melanin in the cat - as in many mammals - eumelanin and phaeomelanin.
 Eumelanin is, in the absence of other modifying genes (see below), black or dark brown.
 Phaeomelanin is, in its unmodified form, a yellowish colour though cat breeders generally call it red.

 Melanin is produced by cells called melanocytes.
 These are found in the skin, hair bulbs (from which the hairs grow) and other places.